 Barnard maintains a diversified residential program.
 Residential options include traditional corridor-style and suite-style rooms in College-owned or rented buildings on or near to campus.
-While students are not required to live in campus housing, most incoming First Year students choose to live in campus housing.
-Around 70% of upperclass students live in campus housing.
-In cooperation with Columbia College and the School of Engineering and Applied Sciences, a limited number of Barnard and Columbia upperclass students participate in a housing exchange program
+On average, the number of first-year students in College housing is 98%, while the average residency rate among upperclass students is 75%.
+In a cooperative exchange with the Columbia Housing office, a limited number of Barnard and Columbia upperclass students participate in a housing exchange program.

 Residence Halls

 All Barnard College owned or operated residence halls are completely smoke-free.
-Under the leadership of the Director for Residential Life & Housing, the College provides substantial supervision of student life in the residence halls.
-This includes Associate Directors, Community Directors, Residence Hall Coordinators, and Resident Assistants.
-The Barnard Community Accountability, Response & Emergency Services (CARES) department provides 24-hour Access Attendant coverage at the residence hall front desks and regular Community Safety Officer patrols.
+Under the leadership of the Director for Residential Life and the Director for Housing & Non-Residential Support, the College provides substantial supervision of student life in the residence halls.
+Buildings are directly managed by Community Directors (CD) or Residential Life Coordinators (RLC) and students receive additional support from Resident Assistants (RA).
+The Barnard CARES Community Safety office provides 24-hour Access Attendant coverage at the residence hall front desks and regular security guard patrols.

 Eligibility